PistonDevelopers/blog.piston.rs/_posts/2014-09-13-rust-event.md

 ---
 layout: post
-title: Rust-Event: The new Piston library for event logic
+title: "Rust-Event: The new Piston library for event logic"
 author: bvssvni
 ---